ethereum/ethereum-org-website/src/content/community/rollup-grants/index.md

    <p>For example:</p>

    <ul>
-    <li>Create a game that encourages people to try out optimistic rollups.
+    <li>Create a game that encourages people to try out rollups.
 Extra points if it involves a social recovery wallet or a wallet on multiple rollups.
     </li>
     <li>Bridge assets between mainnet and multiple optimistic rollups.</li>
   </ul>